cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 Given its origins in the Hyperscale world, SONiC has been designed from the ground up as an automation friendly NOS.
 So in this lab we'll make heavy use of task automation with Ansible.

 ### Ansible "deploy-playbook"
-The first Ansbible playbook is a simple one; it launches the containerlab SONiC topology, and it runs a couple scripts to establish linux test bridges and to reset stored SSH keys.
+The first Ansible playbook is a simple one; it launches the containerlab SONiC topology, and it runs a couple scripts to establish linux test bridges and to reset stored SSH keys.

 [deploy-playbook](ansible/deploy-playbook.yaml)